KDE/kdenlive/dev-docs/build.md

 Currently supported distributions are:

-* Ubuntu 22.04 LTS Focal Fossa and derivatives
+* Ubuntu 24.10 Oracular Oriolea and derivatives
 * Arch Linux
 * All platforms fulfilling the requirements described below

-Kdenlive is in a transition from Qt5/KF5 to Qt6/KF6.
-Qt6 is the prefered version, while Qt5 is yet still supported (but deprecated)

-For Qt5 the minimum required dependencies are: Qt >= 5.15.2, KF5 >= 5.86, MLT >= 7.14.0.
-For Qt6 the minimum required dependencies are: Qt >= 6.6.0, KF6 >= 6.0, MLT >= 7.14.0.
+The minimum required dependencies are: Qt >= 6.6.0, KF6 >= 6.0, MLT >= 7.22.0.

+Kdenlive droped Qt5 support with version 24.12

 ## Build on Linux